 While increased worldwide efforts are making a small dent in the money-laundering industry, the problem is huge, and the money launderers are winning overall.
 Countries with bank-secrecy rules, which arguably have legitimate benefits to the honest depositor, make it extremely hard to track money once it's transferred overseas.
 Still, the FATF's uncooperative list has gone from 15 countries in 2000 to two countries (Myanmar and Nigeria) in 2005.
 By most accounts, this is a significant sign of progress.
 Only increased global awareness and cooperation can curb the success of the money-laundering industry.

-For more information on money laundering and related topics, check out the links on the next page.
+For more information on money laundering and related topics, check out the links below.